uprm-torre/software-engineering-project-walletalert/Mockup/README.md

 # WalletAlert Presentation Skeleton

-This folder holds a bare-bones, static mock of the WalletAlert dashboard—ideal only the layout not without any real functionality.
+This folder holds a bare-bones, static mock of the WalletAlert dashboard—ideal for showing the layout without any real functionality.

 ## How to use
 - Open `index.html` directly in a browser (double-click the file or drag it into a tab).